Jim89/RepData_PeerAssessment1/PA1_template.md

 *******************************************************************************

 ### Report Overview
-This report has been created for an assigment set as part of the *Reproducible Research* MOOC from Johns Hopkins university on [Coursera](https://class.coursera.org/repdata-004).
+This report has been created for an assignment set as part of the *Reproducible Research* MOOC from Johns Hopkins university on [Coursera](https://class.coursera.org/repdata-004).

 The goal was to take two month's of pedometer data for an anonymous individual and perform some brief exploratory analysis using R.